FrancisToth/francistoth.github.io/_posts/2020-09-22-composition.markdown

 **An efficient software design is one allowing its components to be separated and recombined without introducing unexpected behaviors**.
 This topic has been tackled over and over in the past and different approaches like the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) or the [GOF patterns](https://en.wikipedia.org/wiki/Design_Patterns) eventually came up to address this problem.
 Despite their value, these tend to confuse many software developers however.
 Taken separately, they may indeed sound incomplete and often fail to convey what ties them all together.

-If we look at this from a higher perspective, they all share the same goal: **Making it easy the introduction of new business requirements or the modification of existing ones, while preserving certain properties**.
+If we look at this from a higher perspective, they all share the same goal: **Making it easier to introduce new business requirements and modify existing ones, while preserving certain properties**.
 In other words: **Composition**.
 In this post, we'll look at some simple composition techniques along with some of the perspectives they offer in terms of design.

 ## Papers, please